There are many ways to make money writing either as a full time or part-time job

 Treating ebook and book self-publishing as a real business like any other is the best way to succeed, and hopefully, build a career on writing.

-Being an online publisher is also self-publishing and lucrative
+Being an online publisher, or blogger, is also self-publishing and lucrative

 It is not only from selling ebooks and books that a writer can make money.